will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 \end{cases}
 $$

-In this case, we can see that the key transformers in depend on both keys, since the conditional logic in the example can be represented as a logical if-then-else that reads values of both keys $$x$$ and $$y$$ i.e.
+In this case, we can see that the key transformers in each transaction depend on both keys, $$x$$ and $$y$$, since the conditional logic in the example can be represented as a logical if-then-else that reads values of both keys $$x$$ and $$y$$ i.e.

 $$
-f_y(x,y) = \text{if } (x + y) > 100 \text{ then } y - 100 \text{ else } y
+f_y(x,y) = \text{if } (x + y) > 100 \text{ then } (y - 100) \text{ else } y
 $$

 Again, the problem arises at the core due to the read-write dependencies between these transactions i.e. the writes of one transaction affect the dependency key set of the writes (i.e. key transformers) of the other.
-Thus, the order of execution matters.
+Thus, their order of execution matters.

-So, given this, we might consider both *lost update* and *write skew* both as subsets of a more general class of anomalies that can arise when there is a data dependency between the *write set* of a transaction and the *dependency key set* of another transaction.
+From this perspective, we may consider both *lost update* and *write skew* as special cases of a more general class of anomalies that can arise when there is a data dependency between the *write set* of a transaction and the *dependency key set* of another transaction.
 This provides a more general view of this type of anomaly e.g. we can also have cases that differ from the classical examples, like

 $$
 T_1: